Amp-Lab-at-VT/Class-D-Amp-with-5-Band-Equalizer/README.md

 ## Educational Value Added

-The purpose in creating this project is to help expose me to the more practical part of the creation and design process in Electrical Engineering.
-A project regarding audio was chosen because I feel my understand towards audio is lacking and I would like to challenge myself by creating a project that will require me to learn more about these topics.
-Furthermore, I have an interest in audio and in the future will potentiall expand on this project idea, making it a good starting point.
+*To help expose me to the more practical part of the creation and design process I will encounter in my Electrical Engineering journey
+*To help challenge myself by creating a project with aspects I am not fimiliar with, helping me learn more about audio in Electrical Engineering
+*To explore my current interest in audio and help set up the groundwork for potentially expanding upon this project in the future

 ## Tasks

 I will first be designing a class-D amplifier.
-Then, I will deisgn filters to create the 5-bandpass filter system.
+Then, I will deisgn filters to create the 5-band grpahic equalizer system.
 These two components will be connected together to create the audio system.

 ## Design Decisions